milliHQ/terraform-aws-next-js-image-optimization/README.md

 ## Versioning

-We rely internally on the original Next.js image optimizer.
+The module internally relies on the original Next.js image optimizer.
 So the versioning of the module is aligned with the version of the corresponding Next.js release.

 For example the [`v10.0.5`](https://github.com/milliHQ/terraform-aws-next-js-image-optimization/releases/tag/v10.0.5) version of this Terraform module uses the image optimizer from the [Next.js 10.0.5 release](https://github.com/vercel/next.js/releases/tag/v10.0.5).